tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

       "interpret_mds_reduced_data": 0
   }
 ```
 These parameters are responsible for interpretation of clustering results for data which dimensionality was reduced by a specific algorithm (see "4.2.
 Config file" section).
-Since the result for all algorithm look similar to each other, we will only consider clusters interpretation for data reduced by t-SNE algorithm.
-If you want to perform and save interpretations for data reduced by other algorithms, you can replace zeroes in the parameters above with other 1 or other number.
+Since the results of all algorithms are similar, we will focus on clustering and cluster interpretations for data reduced by t-SNE algorithm.
+If you want to perform and save interpretations for data reduced by other algorithms, you can simply replace zeroes in the parameters above with other 1 or other number.

 ## 6. Possible improvements